joliejuly/HeatingAlert/README.md

 ### Asynchronous JSON data fetch

-App uses URLSession and Grand Central Dispatch to fetch the data and present it to the user
+App uses URLSession and GCD to fetch the data and present it to the user.

-### Geolocation

-For iOS 11 and newer the default city is chosen automatically - using the CoreLocation framework and reverse geocoding.

 ### MVVM architecture

-For the version 2.0 app was dramatically refactored migrating from MVC to MVVM architecture.
+For the version 2.0 app was refactored migrating from MVC to MVVM architecture.

-### Spare use of time-consuming objects
+### Spare use of heavy objects

-The app uses static variables that guarantees that heavy objects like DateFormatter, Calendar, AlertController, etc are created only once.
-To make them visible to other objects the Singleton design pattern is used - but only for that purpose.
+The app uses static variables that guarantees that heavy objects like DateFormatter, Calendar, AlertController, and the like are created only once.

 ## Built With